aspmaker/SU-TO-BO-StickyJS/README.md

 # SU-TO-BO-StickyJS
-İt is an alternative javascript work for css sticky position style.
+İt is an alternative pure javascript work for css sticky position style.
 Because css sticky elements are not working when their container has "overflow:hidden;"

 **Usage**:
 Which html element you want to be a sticky element, you must add a class with name ".stickyElement". js code searches for this class to find the normal html element and convert it into a sticky element.